Adults can increase their IQ throughout life, but increasing overall intelligence may be even more valuable. Learn the specific steps you should take.

 What Is IQ?
 How Is It Measured?

-IQ, or intelligence quotient, is a comparison of your cognitive abilities to others of your own age.
-(3)
+IQ, or intelligence quotient, is a comparison of a person’s cognitive abilities to other people of the same age.

-IQ testing as a tool to measure intelligence is not as straightforward as you may have been led to believe.
+IQ testing as a tool to measure intelligence is not as straightforward as you might think.

 Many experts consider IQ testing controversial since tests have built-in biases that put certain demographics at a disadvantage.

 " A high IQ is no guarantee of success.
 It’s not unusual for people with high IQs to struggle in life, while many with average IQs thrive.

 They also argue that the idea that intelligence can be captured in one number is misleading.

 There are many theories that aim to define the various kinds of intelligence.